Revision Lenco L 85 4 / 5

 The calibration of the electronics went well and I let the L 85 play record by record for several hours.
 The next day I let the L 85 run again for 1 hour and then do another adjustment of the operating voltage of the motor.

-On the left the current consumption, in the middle the signal directly at the motor - don’t worry it always looks like this - and on the right the motor voltage, everything in the green area.
+On the left the current consumption (in mA-AC), in the middle the signal directly at the motor - don’t worry it always looks like this - and on the right the motor voltage, everything in the green area.

 © Copyright 2021 – Urheberrechtshinweis